cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Gameplay

+### I tried to do the vanilla intro but it is terribly messed up.

+Always a risk in a heavily modded setup like this.
+Ideally you will choose either the "camping in the woods" start for some opening gear, or the "dumped by the wayside" start from the cabinet bookshelf for a start near Helgen with a little NSFW twist.
+If you absolutely MUST play the vanilla intro (I rather like it too), make sure the "Improved Camera" mod is disabled and try again.
+When you select the vanilla start from the statue, it takes a little while to initialize because there are so many mods in here.
+Before sleeping in the bed nearby, wait for Mara to finish speaking, then add maybe another ten seconds.
+Then try it.

 ### I don't have one of those ancient NUMPADs!
 How am I gonna use OStim?

 From my user _BigMac_